Mudbill/lwjgl-swt-bridge/README.md

 }
 ```

-The GLComposite class requires an instance of GLDrawLoop, which you can extend.
-You'll be given these three methods to override and use for whatever OpenGL calls you'd like.
+Constructing the composite is similar to constructing a regular Composite widget, except you also need your loop class.
+Don't forget to call the `init()` method of the GLComposite widget before you open your Shell.

+PS: This is not the same `init()` method as in your custom class, however it is called during it.

 ```java
 GLComposite composite = new GLComposite(shell, SWT.NONE, new MyOpenGLClass());
 composite.init();
 ```

-Constructing the composite is similar to constructing a regular Composite widget, except you also need your loop class.
-Don't forget to call the `init()` method of the GLComposite widget before you open your Shell.
-PS: This is not the same `init()` method as in your custom class, however it is called during it.

 When you now call your Shell's `open()` method to display your GUI, the GLComposite class will activate the `update()` method every frame.
 Therefore you don't explicitly define a rendering loop, you only specify a single iteration of it and the GLComposite will take care of updating it based on the refresh rate of the GUI.

-Feel free to study at the BridgeFormExample.java class included in the source code for reference.
+Feel free to study the BridgeFormExample.java class included in the source code for reference.

 Bugs
 -------